When this homemade ketchup is bubbling on the stove, the aroma takes me back to childhood. One taste and I’m home again. —Karen Naihe, Kamuela, Hawaii

 - Stir in remaining ingredients; bring to a boil.
 Simmer, uncovered, 10-15 minutes longer or until desired consistency is reached, stirring occasionally.
 Discard spice bag.

-Originally published as Spicy Ketchup in Taste of Home June/July 2015
+Originally published as Spicy Homemade Ketchup in Taste of Home June/July 2015